NoelShere/Android-Studio-Development---Christmas-Counter-With-Activities/README.md

 ## Development
 Christmas Counter and Activities– The project is created using JAVA in Android Studios.
 The user interface contains a main menu which leads to other sub layouts.
 I used buttons, images, text and more to develop an eye-pleasing design.
 On the programming side, I developed a countdown that ends on Christmas day and sends notifications every day using firebase.
-I have also developed a program that gives the user a new Bible verse every 30 seconds in the app and the widget.
+I have also developed a program that gives the user a new verse every 30 seconds in the app and the widget.
 I have created a music player to listen to Christmas carols.
 Lastly, I also developed the ability to send Christmas Cards directly through the application to platforms like Instagram and Facebook.

 ## Features
 ✅ Add a Musicplayer (Carols & Music)